jht9629-nyu/covid-19-data-stories-2023/README.md

-# Data Storytelling for Social Resilience
+# Data Storytelling for Memory Making and Social Resilience

 ## Lecture